Iain Wood (sporting director)

 Iain Wood is an English football director.
-Wood is currently the Chief Executive Officer of EFL League Two club Barrow.
-He has previously worked as a football agent, representing several high profile players and managers.
+Wood previously was Chief Executive Officer of League Two club Barrow, which ended in Barrow's relegation from the EFL.
+He has previously worked as a football agent, representing several high-profile players and managers.

 Intermediary career

 Wood was born in Brighton, England.
 Wood moved into intermediary work and represented a large volume of players and staff across world football, most notably working for New Era Global Sports.

 Wood spent 15 years in player management with extensive experience and networks in the Premier League, English Football League and the National League.
 He has considerable knowledge of building club player development functions, previously working with the likes of Chris Wilder and Alan Knill.
 Most recently, Iain ran his own successful agency and is based in Leeds.
 Wood represented Chris Wilder in January 2014 when it was widely reported he had resigned from his post at Oxford United.
 Wood came out with a statement at the time denying the rumours.
 However, his client did move from Oxford, joining Sheffield United where Wood said, “It all happened so quickly and I would like to thank Sheffield United for how they went about their business."